|

 as Taylor Swift on the show.
 Seating is still in church pews albeit with

-comfortable cushions, and in the center of the vast stage is a perfect unbroken
+comfortable cushions, and in the center of the vast stage is a perfect "unbroken

-circle of wood taken from the Ryman Auditorium stage as a symbol of continuity.
+circle" of wood taken from the Ryman Auditorium stage as a symbol of continuity.
 Many

 of the legends of country music such as Roy Acuff, Patsy Cline, Marty Robbins and Minnie